 Logbooks

-• Submissions must be made through the online logbook portal up to 8 weeks before the assessment.
+- Submissions must be made through the online logbook portal by the submission deadline noted on the registration page of the assessment event.
 The practical event registration page will provide further information on logbook deadlines.
-Please note that due to the pandemic we have modified our submission requirements, this includes changes to the submission deadlines.

 Resubmissions